All clubs and societies need rules. Here are ours.

 7.7 All senior members, whether new, existing or long distance, must pay the full requisite fee for the Affiliated Body, even if they pay pro-rata or concessionary Club membership fees.
 This fee will be paid at the same time the Club membership fees are due.
 If a member has already paid the Affiliated Body’s fee via another club subscription, they must provide the membership secretary with the relevant registration number.

 8.1 All money belonging to the Club and not invested on behalf of the Club shall be paid by the Treasurer into the Club account at the Bank/Building Society to be named by the Committee.

 8.2 The Chair or Treasurer and one other member of the Committee, shall be empowered to sign cheques on behalf of the Club, two signatures being required on each cheque.
 No signatory member can countersign sign a cheque made payable to themselves.

-8.4 Three full members shall be approved by the Executive Committee of whom two shall audit the accounts prior to the next AGM.
+8.4 Three full members who are not on the Committee shall be approved by the Committee to audit the accounts and two of these approved members shall audit the accounts prior to the next AGM.

 9.ANNUAL GENERAL MEETING